the "About" page - This is about things

 Don't you know there already are sites doing what you do ?

 I started taking notes (for my own usage) LONG BEFORE these sites emerged.
-My point is not to compete with them : no ads here, so 10 or 10000 visitors a day is no big deal (even 0 is fine, except for my ego ).
+My point is not to compete with them : no ads here, so 10 or 10000 visitors a day is no big deal (even 0 is fine, except for my ego — but fine though ).
 I just want to give back some experience to the FOSS community, I want to do it my way, and also learn new things and enjoy the journey.

 Putting this online is also very convenient to have my notes "always available" whe(r|n)ever I need them.
 And I can refer friends or colleagues to some point I wrote about when they ask for help.